Quickstart

 URL to the EventStoreDB Admin UI 👉: https://XXXXXXXXX.XXX

-(Optional) Learn more about how to start EventStoreDB in docker and the start_cluster.sh script
+(Optional) Learn more about how to start EventStoreDB in Docker and the start_cluster.sh script

 Understanding How to Start EventStoreDB Server in Docker and How start_cluster.sh